I am a Certified Yoga Therapist (C-IAYT), a Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F) and a Registered Yoga Teacher (E-RYT-500).

 I offer gratitude to my teachers: Nikki Manzie (Yogatherapy, Tantra, Thai Massage, Ayurveda), Zoe Eakle (Counselling Skills, Somatic & Transpersonal Psychology), Carrie Watkins (Eastern & Western Anatomy, Patho-physiology, Movement Rehabilitation and Myofascial Yoga), Nicole Marcia (Yoga for Trauma and Addictions), Tracy Chetna Boyd (Yoga for Cancer), Misha Butoh (Restorative Yoga), Trevor Yelich (Anusara Yoga).

-In addition to the path of Yoga Therapy, I hold a Media Arts degree from Emily Carr University.
-I am an artist, designer, writer and singer.
-I live on Gabriola Island with my husband, Brad Shipley.
+In addition to the path of yoga therapy, I also hold a media arts degree from Emily Carr University.
+I’m an artist, designer, writer and singer.
+I live in the woods, on Gabriola Island, with my husband, Brad Shipley.